LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

-In a city of trendy cocktail bars, you’ll have to trek across Athens for more pub-like destinations.
-The bizarrely named Sporaki Seed Irish Rock Pub on Archelaou in Pangrati shows major games but it otherwise as Irish as the pizza it serves.
+The bizarrely named Sporaki Seed Rock Irish Pub on Archelaou in Pangrati shows major games but it otherwise as Irish as the pizza it serves.
 It’s nice and lively, all the same, with a dartboard if you need it.

 Where to stay